 The joints most commonly infected are the knee, shoulder, wrist, hip, elbow, and the joints of the fingers.
 Most bacterial, fungal, and mycobacterial infections affect only one joint or, occasionally, several joints.
 For example, the bacteria that cause Lyme disease most often infect knee joints.
 Gonococcal bacteria and viruses can infect a few or many joints at the same time.

-Last full review/revision February 2008 by Steven Schmitt, MD
+Last full review/revision May 2013 by Steven Schmitt, MD